DR SURESH NAGAPPA

 The practice manager, IT manager and team of receptionists are always available to help with appointments, enquiries, general advice and to listen to your ideas and comments.

-The Data Administrator deals with the correspondence coming into the practice and is responsible for coding patient records as well as carrying out the scanning of information and dealing with registration requests and queries.
+The administration team deals with the correspondence coming into the practice and are responsible for coding patient records as well as carrying out the scanning of information and dealing with registration requests and queries.

 Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
 Receptionists make most of the patient appointments with the GPs and nurses.